-To assist families in obtaining and maintaining employment, the State will engage the efforts of the Delaware Departments of Health and Social Services, Labor, and Economic Development and Delaware's private sector to provide job readiness and placement opportunities, health care, child care, and family services.
-In turn, TANF recipients who have the capacity to work will be required to accept work, to keep their children in school, to cooperate with child support, to bear the costs of additional children they conceive while on welfare, and to leave the welfare rolls after a defined time period.
+To assist families in obtaining and maintaining employment, the State will engage the efforts of the Delaware Departments of Health and Social Services, Labor, Economic Development, and Delaware's private sector to provide job readiness and placement opportunities, health care, childcare, and family services.
+In turn, TANF recipients who have the capacity to work will be required to accept work, to keep their children in school, to cooperate with child support, and to leave the welfare rolls after a defined time period.